-Georg – trainer for SCI Germany since 2006; mostly workcamp coordination seminars but also trained peace messengers, lead a weekend human rights seminar, an advanced coordinators seminar and participated in two summer universities (Rumania and Austria) and a nonviolent-communication & mediation seminar (Sweden).
+Georg – psychologist and trainer for SCI Germany since 2006; mostly workcamp coordination seminars but also trained peace messengers, lead a weekend human rights seminar, an advanced coordinators seminar and participated in two summer universities (Rumania and Austria) and a nonviolent-communication & mediation seminar (Sweden).
 SCI has proven a wonderful ground for meeting amazing people and interesting ideas and dreams – creating a new future combined with hope!

 John – citizen of UK, did a first workcamp back in 1975, a solidarity camp for disabled children, victims of the Vietnam war.
 Vols from 16 countries raised ten thousand DM within 3 weeks.
 The experience inspired me to continue my involvement and become a long-term volunteer, both in Germany and later Poland at the time of Solidarnosc.
 After returning to Germany in 1981 I was appointed coordinator of SCI’s international working group contributing to breaking down stereotypes, prejudice and enemy images between East & West.
 Since 1992 I am staff project officer with SCI Germany responsible for coordinating volunteer exchanges with the CIS, South-East Europe and Central Asia.
 Essentially I strongly believe that in this day and age all wars are both unnecessary, stupid and wasteful which is why I support this Action and help try to prove that there exist feasible & more meaningful, common sense alternatives to wars, military expenditure & (structural) violence and that all conflicts can be solved by non-violent means.